 We suggested an IT-enabled solution to the risk management problem in construction supply chains.
-The paper discussed the framework of an integrated Decision Support System based on CBR.
-The DSS discussed here can be used in preventive as well as interceptive risk management.
+The paper discussed the framework of an integrated DSS based on CBR, which can be used in preventive as well as interceptive risk management.
 As the DSS can be used flexibly for various different projects, it ensures the return on investments.
 For the firms who undertake projects in a particular segment, this CBR system would bring enormous savings.
 While the framework of CBR system is discussed in detail, preparation for such a system using risk analysis tools is also illustrated.
 Finally, using a case, we illustrated the input-output sequence of user-system interface and a sample retrieved case of the case-base.
 This case explains how the proposed CBR system can be used in practice.